serdarkurbanov/serdarkurbanov.github.io/_posts/2022-08-24-data-aggregators.md

 ![aggregation with cache](/assets/img/sample/2022-08-24-data-aggregators/aggregation-with-cache.png){: width="600" class="normal"}
 _note the reversed arrows between aggregator and sources_

-Pros:
-* organizational stability due to the presence of data storage
-* lower dependency of sources on client read patterns since data is now served from cache
+This model lowers the dependency of sources on client read patterns since data is now served from cache.
+At the same time the dependency of an aggregator on client read patterns is higher: the storage needs to be efficient for client needs.
+It increases technical complexity of the aggregator: complexity of storing data, complexity of keeping data up to date with sources.

-Cons:
-* potential data mismatches with sources
-* increased technical complexity
-  - complexity of storing data is added on top of connections to sources
-  - complexity of keeping data up to date with sources
-* increased infrastructure costs due to added storage at aggregator side
+Apart from complexity, this model also adds the infrastructure costs due to added storage at the aggregator side.
-* higher dependency of aggregator on client read patterns than other types of aggregation: the storage needs to be efficient for client needs

 # **Summary**